GrieVoice: grievance intake for places where silence is structural.

 Secure reporting is not a feature.
 It is the precondition.

 Identity decoupling for anonymous reports.
 Operational-blackout contact windows so supervisors cannot see when the reporter is reached.
-A labour-broker firewall so protection extends across both the client site and the broker level.
+A labor-broker firewall so protection extends across both the client site and the broker level.
 Alphanumeric case references that travel instead of names.

 These are not polish — they are the reason vulnerable reporters disclose at all.